MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/New-AzureStorageAccount.md

 # New-AzureStorageAccount

 ## SYNOPSIS
-Creates a new storage account in an azure_2 subscription.
+Creates a new storage account in an Azure subscription.

 ## SYNTAX